 Let’s explore Acadia National Park and talk about why it is the most interesting location to visit and photograph on the entire coast of the Northeastern United States.

 There is a combination of mountains, lakes, streams, and coastal scenes that are unlike any other place in Maine or surrounding states.
 Vermont and New Hampshire have the mountains, but not the stunning rocky coast.

 Bar Harbor is the epitome of a quaint New England town.
 After a day’s photography in the Park, it is the perfect place to stop for a tasty lobster dinner and to stroll the main street shops in the cool evening air.
 Of course, a stop at one of the ice cream parlors is in order.

 There are a variety of places in and around the harbor to photograph boats and other harbor scenes.
 Just before you enter the Park, there is a short road to the Schooner Head Overlook.
 This is a good place for sunrise images in the summer when the sun is rising from the northeast.

 The first stop in the Park is Sand Beach and the Sand Beach Overlook.
 This can be the most crowded area in the Park, so you want to arrive before sunrise.
 It's possible to pick up some fall colors from the overlook if you’re there in October.

 Just past Monument Cove is Boulder Beach.
-It is aptly named with a beach filled with smooth, round rocks that make for an interesting foreground in a photograph of the ocean and surrounding cliffs.
-It’s a easy walk down to the beach and its good for either sunrise or sunset.
+It is aptly named with a beach filled with smooth, round rocks that make for the interesting foreground in a photograph of the ocean and surrounding cliffs.
+It’s an easy walk down to the beach and it's good for either sunrise or sunset.